JustinHammitt/DeviersLandScaping/README.md

 - Provide a clear overview of available services
 - Offer a contact form to gather project inquiries
 - Create a responsive design that works on all screen sizes
-- Link to and integrate with Caleb’s Facebook portfolio
+- Link to and integrate with current work portfolio

 ---